NQCCalculators.jl

 • the adiabatic derivative matrices

-• the nonadiabtic coupling matrices
+• the nonadiabatic coupling matrices

 • a temporary matrix for ad-hoc assignment during calculations